srilok-lg/srilok-lg/README.md

 1. Clone the repository
 2. Open `index.html` in your web browser

-## Updating the Graph
+## Updating the Graphs

-To update the graph, modify the Mermaid graph definition in the `generate_main_html()` function of the Python script, then re-run the script to generate updated HTML files.
+To update the graphs, modify the Mermaid graph definitions in the `generate_main_html()` function of the Python script, then re-run the script to generate updated HTML files.